Corey Henry: Musical career

 Henry joined the Treme Brass Band at age 16, alongside his mentor Kermit Ruffins.
 He eventually inherited Ruffins' weekly Thursday night residence at Vaughan's Lounge in New Orleans.
 In the late 1990s, Henry founded the Lil Rascals Brass Band.

 Henry was trombonist on Kermit Ruffins: The Barbecue Swingers Live in 1998, and Ruffins' 2001 album Swing This.
 He was on Widespread Panic's 1999 album 'Til the Medicine Takes.

 After 2005's Hurricane Katrina, Henry joined Rebirth Brass Band, and won a 2012 Grammy in Best Regional Roots Music Album (the first year for the category) for playing on Rebirth of New Orleans album.
 He then joined the Tipitina's based funk-jazz band Galactic, performing on their albums The Other Side of Midnight in 2010, Ya-Ka-May in 2012, Into The Deep in 2015, and on the 2010 album and song Cineramascope with Galactic and Trombone Shorty, featured on the Now You See Me soundtrack.

 Henry's album Corey Henry and the Treme Funktet: Live At Vaughn's was nominated for a 2026 Grammy Award for Best Regional Roots Music Album.
+He was named to Esquire magazine's Best Dressed Men at the Grammy Awards, 2026 and bandmate June Yamagishi was on GQ's Best Dressed at the Grammys.